 High school history teachers impart factual knowledge and a conceptual understanding of historical events to a class of students.
 History teachers may follow a state or district curriculum.
 They also meet with school administrators to discuss their own performance, issues affecting their working environment and the implementation of new teaching methods.

-In 2015, all high school teachers earned an average salary of $60,440.
-The BLS projected six percent growth in all secondary school teaching positions over the 2014-2024 period.
+In 2015, all high school teachers earned a median salary of $57,200.
+The BLS projected 6% growth in all secondary school teaching positions over the 2014-2024 period.
 Although job growth is strong, more openings may be in high-need areas like math, science and special education.

 Postsecondary History Teacher

 At the postsecondary level, history teachers are usually called professors.
 They lecture, lead seminars and mentor graduate students.
 They specialize in a specific area and have typically completed original research in their field.